Top 10 Barbell Shoulder Exercises For Growth

 2. Pick a loaded barbell and hold it with an overhand grip, hands wider than hip-width.

-3. Let your arms hang in front of your hips with your palms are facing inward.
+3. Let your arms hang in front of your hips with your palms facing inward.

 4. Squeezing your shoulder muscles, raise your shoulder blades, and then drop them down.